|

 whether a person asserting the interest of the public trust would be

+considered a "claimant."
 In recent decisions, however, we have

 discerned a legislative intent to grant the Water Board a "broad,"